Epidemiology of pneumonia: Demographics and risk factors

 More cases of community acquired pneumonia occur during the winter months than at other times of the year.
 Pneumonia occurs more commonly in males than in females, and more often among Blacks than Caucasians, partly due to quantitative differences in synthesizing Vitamin D after exposure to sunlight.

 Individuals with underlying chronic illnesses, such as Alzheimer's disease, cystic fibrosis, emphysema, and immune system problems as well as tobacco smokers, alcoholics, and individuals who are hospitalized for any reason, are at significantly increased risk of contracting and having repeated bouts of pneumonia.

 Environmental factors such as indoor air pollution, exposure to smoke, and crowded living conditions increase susceptibility to contracting pneumonia.

 A retrospective time-series study performed in Hong Kong found that hospitalizations for pneumonia among children were significantly higher during and following periods of very hot or cool outdoor temperatures when compared with periods of more moderate temperatures.

 Prevention and treatments

 A protect, prevent, and treat plan has been created by WHO and UNICEF as an intervention strategy for dealing with pneumonia worldwide.
 This intervention includes promoting breastfeeding combined with sufficient complementary feeding, vaccinations, proper hygiene/handwashing techniques, managing air pollution indoors, preventing and treating HIV, and providing adequate healthcare to treat the infection such as through antibiotics and oxygen.

+Prevention is the best way to keeping this disease dormant and those who acquire it healthy from symptoms.
+Vaccinations are the best way to prevent the spread of disease and minimize symptoms of the disease.
+It is recommended that those who are at risk to acquiring the disease should be vaccinated.

+Treatment is dependent on what type of pneumonia is presented: